zzaimeche/saltwikiclone/Home.md

 ### An example adding a new patch to the 2015.8.3 package
 * Checkout the `openSUSE-2015.8.3` branch
 * Add the fix, using `cherry-pick` of the range from the corresponding upstream branch.
+In case of conflicts (they usually are normal) fix them in place.
 * Commit the fix to the `openSUSE-2015.8.3` branch
 * Run `git format-patch v2015.8.3` against this **tag**
 * :warning: If you have more than one patch files appeared, squash them into one file, leaving all the commit messages as one big message.
 See "Changing an existing patch" part below.